| Title: | Transformation-Based Regression under Dependent Truncation |

 To evaluate the goodness of fit of the transformation model,

-piecewise linearity terms and test for equality of the associated coefficients.
+In particular, we expand the covariates to P piecewise linearity terms and test for equality of the associated coefficients.

 A list containing the following elements